Touti-Sudo/MealMaster/README.md

 ![My Logo](assets/images/icon.png)

-**MasterMeal** is a modern and responsive Flutter application that allows users to browse, search, and save their favorite meals.
+**MealMaster** is a modern and responsive Flutter application that allows users to browse, search, and save their favorite meals.
 The app integrates with [TheMealDB API](https://www.themealdb.com/) and Firebase for authentication and favorites management.

 do not forget to star ⭐🌟⭐